Skip to main content

 • “The game is pretty well optimized and runs smoothly from start to finish.”

-• “I wish it was better optimized, since I could see assets loading in and out when exploring and had a few framerate drops here and there, but the story is engaging with a lot of charming characters, even if models are clearly reused.”
+• “I wish it was better optimized, since I could see assets loading in/out when exploring and had a few framerate drops here and there, but the story is engaging with a lot of charming characters, even if models are clearly reused.”

 • replayability

-• “Replay value is quite something; there are a lot of sidequests and deckbuilding options to explore.
-Sadly, one cannot revisit regions after passing them once, meaning if you left a piece of lore behind, you need to replay the game to collect it.”
+• “Replay value is quite something; there are a lot of side quests and deck-building options to explore.
+Sadly, one cannot seemingly visit regions after passing them once, meaning if you left a piece of lore behind, you need to replay the game to get them.”

-• “If you're looking for some excellent narrative of around 12 hours, but do not care so much about replayability and depth in action, this game is really good.”
+• “If you're looking for some excellent narrative of around 12 hours, but do not care so much about replayability and depth in action, this one is really good.”

-• “There are a few nooks and crannies to explore for extra coins or collectibles, some optional side quests, but nothing that would make the game replayable.”
+• “There are a few nooks and crannies to explore for extra coin or collectibles, some optional sidequests, but nothing that would make the game replayable.”

 • monetization